-We know that marketing managers have a lot on their plates.
-So, telling them that they need to add brand tracking to their current workload might cause them to groan…
+It’s a well-known fact that marketing managers have a lot on their plates.
+So, we understand why the thought of adding brand tracking to their current workload might be cause for a collective sigh of frustration…

-Where are you currently in the market?
+Plus, you’ll be able to shed light on your brand’s positioning by getting answers to questions like: Where are you currently positioned in your market?
 How do you compare to all your competitors?
-Ultimately, who is doing better than all the other brands?
+Ultimately, who is outperforming other brands?

-Put simply, brand tracking is the act of actively monitoring the overall health of your brand.
-We’ve also found a fancy quote that helps sum it up nicely too:
+Put simply, brand tracking is the act of routinely monitoring the overall health of your brand via important KPIs, like brand awareness, consideration, preference, usage, and association.

 What’s So Important About Brand Positioning?

-Brand tracking is important because it is what makes you distinct from the competition.
-Kotler puts it in much nicer words: “the act of designing the company’s offering and image to occupy a distinctive place in the mind of the target market”.
+Phillip Kotler explains it well, saying that brand positioning is “the act of designing the company’s offering and image to occupy a distinctive place in the mind of the target market.”

-If you want your target audience to choose you over the competition you have to position yourself as offering something better, cheaper, more innovative, etc. than the rest.
-That is why brand positioning is important.
+If you want your target audience to choose you over the competition, you have to position your brand as products and services that are better, cheaper, or more innovative than your rivals.

-- Find out your current position.
-What are the positive associations your target audience has with your brand?
-And, alarmingly, what are the negative associations?
+Find out your current position.
+What are the positive associations your target audience has for your brand?
+And, just as important, what are the negative associations?

-- See where you are in relation to competitors.
-How are your competitors positioning their brand?
-In a different way to yours or is it very similar?
-If it is similar and they are doing much better, you need to worry.
+See where you stand in relation to your competitors.
+How are your competitors positioning their brands?
+Is their positioning different or very similar?
+If it’s similar and they’re outperforming you, that’s a sign you need to step up your game.

-Mini Case Study: Disrupter Banks in the UK
+Mini Case Study: Disruptor Banks in the UK

-The scores are not as good as one may expect.
-While 32% of the general population may have heard of the bank, just a third of these people have paired positive associations with them.
-It's good to see that Monzo's marketing department is growing.
-Considering the currently position themselves as "transparent", one would expect to see "trustworthy" rank much higher.
+Surprisingly, these scores are not quite as high as one may expect.
+While 32% of the general population are aware of the bank, just over a third (36%) of these respondents have positive associations for this brand.

 Let's look at bank number two, Starling Bank: